-David Bowie – What does a Capricorn have to do to get noticed during a time period proceeding the tumultuous 1960’s – dress up like a space alien drag queen?
+What does a Capricorn have to do to get noticed during a time period following the tumultuous 1960’s – dress up like a space alien drag queen?

 You do if your name is David Jones.

-*David Bowie not only made his entrance onto this plane of existence during the time of Capricorn, this greatest of culture shock icons and most revered of artists took leave of this world during the season of the Mystic Mountain Goat as well, 2 days following his birthday, on January 10th, 2016.
+David Bowie not only made his entrance onto this plane of existence during the time of year attributed to the sign of Capricorn, this greatest of culture shock icons and most revered of artists took leave of this world during the season of the Mystic Mountain Goat as well, two days after his 69th birthday on January 10th, 2016.